What is Cognitive Learning Theory and How to Apply it?

 Respondents to the LinkedIn Learning 2020 Workplace Learning Report considered promoting learner engagement one of their top L&D challenges.
 To help employees feel engaged during training, L&D professionals can use learning theories like cognitive learning as frameworks for building more effective programs.

 By applying Cognitive Learning Theory to your L&D program’s design, you can encourage higher employee engagement and more effective learning.
 This theory uses cognitive psychology concepts to foster learning based on your team’s thinking patterns.
+Read on for a deep dive into Cognitive Learning Theory or download our cheat sheet below for a bird's eye view:

 Cognitive Learning Theory uses metacognition—“thinking about thinking”—to understand how thought processes influence learning.
 It’s often contrasted against—or complemented by—Behavioral Learning Theory, which focuses on the outside environment’s influences on learning.